Error codes returned by the carrier on SMS or MMS

 Understanding SMS Text Segments & Billing

-When you send a text that contains more than 160 characters, it is actually billed as multiple texts.
-These are technically called text segments.
-And billing counts the number of text segments and issues the charges accordingly.
+When you send a text that contains more than 160 characters, it is actually billed as multiple texts that are technically called SMS text segments.
+And you are billed according to the number of segments and not texts.

-We’ve included a character counter to help you monitor the size of your text template.
+To help you monitor the size of your text template, we’ve included a character counter in text templates.
 It’s also important to understand how many texts you are billed for.

 There is a fixed character limit for one text (160 alphanumeric characters per SMS text segment).
 Emojis and special characters might be counted differentlyYou also might want to watch out for invisible characters.